Biological Non-Ergodicity

 Step 5: Adaptation as Coherence-Domain Expansion

 Argument.
 The coherence domain DA\mathcal{D}_\mathcal{A} is the set of states whose coherence is accessible to observer A\mathcal{A}.
-By constructing new interaction channels (forming relational invariants with previously unrelated observers), A\mathcal{A} can bring coherence that was outside its domain into its domain.
-This does not violate the second law (total inaccessible coherence still increases — the newly accessed coherence was previously inaccessible to A\mathcal{A} but accessible to the environment, and the access channel creates new inaccessible correlations that compensate).
+By constructing new interaction channels (forming relational invariants with previously unrelated observers, Interactions: Three Types), A\mathcal{A} can bring coherence that was outside DA\mathcal{D}_\mathcal{A} into it.
+The relational coherence C(A:B)>0\mathcal{C}(\mathcal{A}:\mathcal{B}) > 0 created by the new channel is accessible to both observers (by symmetry of the relational coherence functional); prior to the channel, this shared content was inaccessible to A\mathcal{A}.

 In biological terms: an organism that develops a new sensory modality, learns a new skill, or evolves a new metabolic pathway is expanding its coherence domain.
 It can now access (and therefore control) aspects of its environment that were previously beyond its reach. \square